KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

                            Signed operations are still necessary for some transcendental functions in the bonding curves.
                            Therefore, the input parameters are used to take unsigned parameters and translate them to the signed equivalent.
 - `Fungibles`: Implementation of creating and managing new bonded fungibles.
-- `CollateralCurrencies`: Implementation to withdraw and deposit collateral currencies.
+- `Collaterals`: Implementation to withdraw and deposit collateral currencies.

 ### Constants

 - `MaxDenomination`: The maximum denomination allowed.
 - `DepositPerCurrency`: The deposit required per currency.
 - `BaseDeposit`: The base deposit amount to create a new pool.
-- `MaxStringLength`: The maximum length of strings for the currencies symbol and name.
+- `MaxStringInputLength`: The maximum length of strings for the currencies symbol and name.
-- `MaxCurrencies`: The maximum number of currencies allowed per pool.
+- `MaxCurrenciesPerPool`: The maximum number of currencies allowed per pool.

 ### Origins